bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

     sudo apt install frr -y

-Install Wireguard and Wireguard-tools on each of your Nodes:
+Install WireGuard and WireGuard-tools on each of your Nodes:

     sudo apt install wireguard wireguard-tools -y